drbfraser/HHA-CommunityBasedRehabilitation/docs/SETUP.md

 In the project directory, run `docker compose up`.

 Once both Django and Postgres are running, run `docker exec cbr_django python manage.py migrate` to apply database migrations.
-NOTE: also run `docker exec cbr_django python manage.py seeddatabase` todosd: clarify
+Once migrations have been applied, run `docker exec cbr_django python manage.py seeddatabase` to seed some data for development purposes if desired.

 ### 6. You're done!